Camera Motion Control

 Robotface has bought Hollywood grade camera motion control to Australia.

 For a cinematographer, this means getting camera movement exactly how you want it and where you want it every time.
 For a producer, this means no time lost building complicated makeshift camera rigs and for VFX people camera motion control means the ability to repeat and scale the same dynamic camera move over an over again to shoot all the plates needed so that all elements line up for that final dynamic shot.

 You now have access to the BOLT High-Speed Camera Robot and nine meters of track, anywhere in Australia!

-Slow or High-speed robotic arm
+High-speed or gentle robotic arm

 Camera payload up to 20kg

-Every move precisely repeatable
+Every move precisely repeatable with sync shutter

 3-9 meters of track

 Fully transportable Australia wide